 An estimated 19% of people suffer from generalized anxiety disorder.6 Your healthcare provider may have prescribed benzodiazepines (a.k.a., benzos such as Valium, Ativan, or Klonopin) to treat anxiety.
 Unfortunately, benzos are highly addictive.
 If you have anxiety and self-medicate with benzos or alcohol, seek treatment at a dual-diagnosis rehab.

 Post-traumatic stress disorder (PTSD) can affect anyone who is personally traumatized or witnesses someone else being traumatized.
 Military personnel, veterans, and first responders risk developing PTSD.
 And with PTSD comes a higher risk of substance use disorder.

 A nationwide study showed that 46% of people with full PTSD have substance use disorder, mainly with alcohol.7 The rate of alcohol or substance use disorder among US combat military veterans returning from Afghanistan or Iraq was even higher at 64%.8

 People with PTSD often medicate themselves with alcohol or drugs to combat their sadness, nightmares, and anxiety.
-If you have the same experience, choose a dual-diagnosis rehab that offers cognitive behavioral therapy (CBT).
-CBT is a leading treatment for PTSD.
+If you have the same experience, look for a dual-diagnosis rehab that offers cognitive behavioral therapy (CBT), a leading treatment for PTSD.